Search and comment on current planning applications using the planning application database.

 |Case files: access to view at City Hall||2 to 3 weeks||Copying charges may apply|

-Upon completion of your request we will confirm the amount due.
-We'll supply you with a unique reference number and the information you need to make a payment online.
+Upon completion of your request we will confirm the amount due, supply you with a unique reference number and provide information needed to make a payment online.

 Planning Aid England (PAE) provides free, independent and professional advice on town and country planning issues to community groups and individuals.
 They believe everyone should have the opportunity to get involved planning their local area, and provide people with the knowledge and tools to do this.